mwrynn/tntgen/README.md

 * "If I rolled up a billion fairies, in the Deluxe Edition of T&T, would even a single one be created with a Constitution score of at least 40?
 (Enough TARO - Triples Add and Reroll - rolls and it could theoretically happen, but fairies divide their CON by 4.)"
 [I just tried this and the answer is...No!
 The highest CON rolled by a fairy was 36, which was rolled only a single time in a billion. -Mark W]

-It is a command line program that simply takes some options as input, to indicate which Kindreds are of concern, which rules editions are used, how many character rolls should be made, etc. It outputs the totals for each stat value, for the given combinations of kindred, rules editions and so on, in a delimited string format (CSV by default).
+It is a command line program that simply takes some options as input, to indicate which kindreds are of concern, which rules editions are used, how many character rolls should be made, etc. It outputs the totals for each stat value, for the given combinations of kindred, rules editions and so on, in a delimited string format (CSV by default).

+Optionally, enable the "character output" mode, to output a single character's stats per line, instead of aggregated totals.

 (See later in this doc for more info on all the options.)

 ## WHAT TNTGEN IS NOT
 TNTGEN is not a robust application with a graphical user interface.
-It is not (at this time) intended for rolling up a single character automatically.
-It does not deal with gold, equipment, spells and other fancy stuff.
+It only (at this time) generated and outputs the core attributes as well as combat adds.
+Although it can output one character's stats per line, it does not fully generate a single character, i.e. it does not deal with gold, equipment, spells, name your character, etc.

 TNTGEN does not *directly* answer all of the above questions (see [WHAT TNTGEN IS](https://github.com/mwrynn/tntgen/?tab=readme-ov-file#what-tntgen-is) above).
 It generates many characters (you decide how many) and outputs *totals* aka *sums* for each *value* of the stats you're concerned with.
 So if you wanted to answer the aforementioned question about the average combat adds for an Elf, this program would give you the total number of times an Elf was rolled with 10 adds, with 9 adds, etc. for the given parameters.
 But it would not give you the average.
 You would have to find a way to calculate the average yourself (calculator, spreadsheet software, SQL database, etc.)